Parameters for fine tuning

 Z3 has a very large number of Z3 Parameters.
 If you have a CLI version of Z3

-installed, you can see a complete list of supported parameters by running z3
+installed, you can see a complete list of supported parameters by running z3:

 z3 -pd

-In Apalache, you can pass a Z3 parameter x.y.z=v
+In Apalache, you can pass a Z3 parameter x.y.z=v as a fine-tuning parameter:

 z3.x.y.z=v